-- (1) Effective January 1, 2023, Mr. Mason assumed the role of Interim President and Chief Executive Officer.
+(1) Effective January 1, 2023, Mr. Mason assumed the role of Interim President and Chief Executive Officer.
 Effective March 1, 2024, he was appointed permanent President and Chief Executive Officer.
 He will continue to serve as Chair of the Board.
-As Interim President and Chief Executive Officer, Mr. Mason is not considered independent for purposes of NI 52-110. - (2) Mr. Mason served as the non-independent Chair of the Corporation and did not receive additional remuneration for acting in this capacity.
-See "Executive Compensation Summary Compensation Table for NEOs" for his compensation as President and CEO.
+As President and Chief Executive Officer, Mr. Mason is not considered independent for purposes of NI 52-110.